Late Francoism: New government and assassination of Carrero Blanco

-The day subsequent to the assassination, a modest assembly of "ultra" Francoists convened at the site of the attack.
-Attendees bore Spanish flags, Falange banners, and those of the Traditionalist Communion.
-Blas Piñar, leader of Fuerza Nueva, addressed the gathering, censuring the government’s passivity in the face of "subversion."
-The lying in state was established at the Palace of the Presidency, where Cardinal Tarancón conducted a corpore insepulto Mass (upon departing, "ultra" groups shouted "Tarancón to the wall!"; two ministers expressed outrage toward the leader of the Guerrilleros de Cristo Rey, Mariano Sánchez Covisa, whom they held accountable for "that shameful behavior during a time of mourning").
-The funeral, conducted in the afternoon of 21 December, was not attended by General Franco but was presided over by Prince Juan Carlos in naval attire (Franco "appeared utterly overwhelmed.
-He was unable to eat and secluded himself in his office"; "that night from the 20th to the 21st, he could not sleep").
-That day, a Council of Ministers chaired by Franco conferred the posthumous title of Duke of Carrero Blanco upon the slain admiral.
-Franco, visibly moved to tears, alluded to the "horrendous crime that has cost the life of our president."
-The Caudillo did attend the funeral held on the morning of Saturday, 22 December, at the Basilica of San Francisco el Grande.
-"A visibly aged Franco—who had just turned 81—and notably frail and tearful, conveyed the impression of presiding over the obsequies of his own political regime," remarked Borja de Riquer.
-The ceremony was officiated by Cardinal Tarancón, who faced an attempted assault by "ultra" factions upon exiting, who also chanted "Army to power!"
-During the proceedings, Education Minister Julio Rodríguez Fernández conspicuously declined to acknowledge the cardinal.
-Subsequently, he volunteered to lead a commando to enter France and pursue the admiral’s assassins.
-Torcuato Fernández Miranda, as acting president of the government, compelled him to offer an apology to the Cardinal-Archbishop of Madrid.
+The day after the assassination, a small assembly of "ultra" Francoists gathered at the site, displaying Spanish flags, Falange banners, and those of the Traditionalist Communion.
+Blas Piñar, leader of Fuerza Nueva, condemned the government's passivity.
+The lying in state took place at the Palace of the Presidency, where Cardinal Tarancón celebrated a corpore insepulto Mass.
+"Ultra" groups shouted at the cardinal upon departure, prompting outrage from two ministers toward the leader of Guerrilleros de Cristo Rey, Mariano Sánchez Covisa.
+The funeral on 21 December was presided over by Prince Juan Carlos in naval attire; Franco did not attend, appearing "utterly overwhelmed" and secluded.
+That day, the Council of Ministers posthumously awarded Carrero Blanco the title of Duke.
+Franco, visibly moved, described the attack as a "horrendous crime that has cost the life of our president."
+The following day, Franco attended a funeral at the Basilica of San Francisco el Grande.
+Borja de Riquer observed that the "visibly aged Franco… conveyed the impression of presiding over the obsequies of his own political regime."
+Cardinal Tarancón again officiated, facing attempted assaults and chants of "Army to power!"
+Ultra hardliners, including Education Minister Julio Rodríguez Fernández, initially refused to acknowledge the cardinal and offered to lead a commando to pursue the assassins in France, a plan aborted by Fernández Miranda, who required Rodríguez Fernández to apologize.

 Palacio de Villamejor, located at number 3 Paseo de la Castellana, headquarters of the Presidency of the Government.
 The lying in repose of Admiral Carrero Blanco was held there.